TaylorPhelps/About-Me/README.md

 - 👋 Hi, I’m Taylor Phelps!
-- 👀 I’m interested in becoming a software developer
+- 👀 I am an aspiring software developer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning game development with Godot and Unreal Engine in my free time
-- 💞️ I’m looking to collaborate on any beginner projects
+- 💞️ I’m looking to collaborate or to start wokring in the industry
 - 📫 How to reach me: message me on git or email

 <!---